 Policy on Exam Conflicts and Makeups: This course administers all conflicts with scheduled examinations in accord with University policy.
 As such, certain unavoidable absences by students from examinations are allowed, if properly documented and disclosed to Dr. Castellano at least one week before the anticipated conflict.
 Such allowed absences include, but are not limited to, religious observances, participation in official university activities, military obligations, and court-imposed legal obligations.
-In all such cases, students will be given the opportunity to take a conflict exam, which will be given shortly before the scheduled (in-class) exam.
+In all such cases, students will be given the opportunity to take a conflict exam, which will be given shortly before the scheduled (in-class) exam provided that the conflict is a) properly documented and b) disclosed to Dr. Castellano at least one week before the scheduled exam.
 No exams will be administered to absent or otherwise compromised students for a grade after the established and scheduled examination time.
-Exams given to excused students after the scheduled in-class exam are herein defined as makeup exams; no makeup exams are given in this course.
+Exams given to excused students after the scheduled inclass exam are herein defined as makeup exams; no makeup exams are given in this course.

-Unpredicted absences due to illness or a significant personal emergency are not covered under the above conflict exam policy.
+Unpredicted absences due to illness or a significant personal/family emergency are not covered under the above conflict exam policy.
 The student should provide verifiable documentation of the illness or emergency to Dr. Castellano within a timely fashion of the scheduled examination date.
 The student is expected to makeup all work associated with the examination.
 This means completing the exam (obtainable from Dr. Castellano) honestly under the instructions given with the exam without unauthorized assistance, and then self-assessing the performance using the published (on-line) exam solution.
 If the supporting documentation and the worked and self-graded exam are presented and prove acceptable to the instructor at the time the student is ready to restart his/her academic pursuits, the exam will be omitted from the student's course grade computation ("dropped").
 In effect, the exam score will be replaced by the average of the hourly exam scores that were earned.
+Exams missed without any documentation will be assigned a score of "0".